noa-no-h/cronus-1/README.md

 3. In the search bar of the Console app, enter the following filter and press Enter:
     `    subsystem:com.cronus.app`
     This will display all log messages generated by the native modules, which is essential for diagnosing issues related to window tracking and native code execution.

-## Current Challenges

-### macOS Apple Events Permission Issue

-Despite a comprehensive build and signing process, the application currently faces a persistent issue on macOS where it is unable to retrieve tab information (URL, title) from browsers like Google Chrome.

-**The Problem:**

-- The application's native module uses AppleScript to communicate with other applications.
-- In the signed and notarized production build, this communication fails with the error: `Not authorised to send Apple events to Google Chrome.`
-- Crucially, the operating system never displays the standard permission prompt to the user to grant this access.

-**Current Implementation State:**

-- The build process uses a robust `afterSign` script to "deep sign" every executable component within the app bundle, including helper apps, frameworks, and the native `.node` module.
-- The `post-build-sign.sh` script correctly injects the required `NSAppleEventsUsageDescription` key into the `Info.plist` of all helper apps.
-- A single, authoritative `entitlements.mac.plist` file is used, containing all necessary entitlements for a hardened runtime app that needs to perform these actions (`com.apple.security.automation.apple-events`, `com.apple.security.cs.disable-library-validation`, etc.).
-- A pre-build cleanup script ensures the application and its support files are completely removed before each build to prevent issues with cached data or permissions.

-The root cause of why the OS denies the permission without prompting the user remains unresolved, despite the build configuration adhering to all known best practices for this scenario.